harlan-zw/harlanzw.com-vitepress/app/blog/how-the-heck-does-vite-work/index.md

     content: "https://harlanzw.com/blog/how-the-heck-does-vite-work/"
 - - meta
   - property: "og:title"
-    content: "How The Heck Does Vite Work - A comparison to Webpack"
+    content: "How The Heck Does Vite Work - A Comparison to webpack"
 - - meta
   - property: "og:description"
     content: "I used Vite to build a new blazing fast blog ⚡, find out what I learnt and why Vite is the next big thing."